sylvain-bataille/fujigo/README.md

 On linux, you can already use the great fujiplay tool to get images off these cameras: https://www.imo.universite-paris-saclay.fr/~thierry.bousch/fujiplay.html.

 This tool is still in early development.
 Currently, it can only list available serial ports and get information about the connected camera model.
-In the future, extracting images and other functionalities may be added.
+We can now download images from the camera as well.
+This is still very slow and you better use AC adapter as battery consumption is quite high during serial transfer.
 The goal is to develop a cross-platform tool for the few people still using these cameras!